anthony-aylward/flask-ftscursor/README.md

 ## Tutorial

 This will be a very minimal demonstration of the `FTS` object.
+For an example of an app that uses Flask-FTSCursor, see [ucsd-bisb-unofficial](https://github.com/anthony-aylward/ucsd-bisb-unofficial/blob/master/ucsd_bisb_unofficial/models.py).

 First import the things we will need
 ```python